mikedaltonmtl/Food-Pick-Up-Ordering-App/README.md

 2. Install dependencies: `npm i`
 3. Fix to binaries for sass: `npm rebuild node-sass`
 4. Run the server: `npm run local`
-  - Note: nodemon is used, so you should not have to restart your server
 5. Visit `http://localhost:8080/` and enjoy!